darleg/ANN/oop/README.md

         compete against each other to generate and improve realistic data samples.
       * Uses: Commonly used in image generation, style transfer, and creating realistic synthetic data.
+    6. Autoencoders

+Description: Networks designed to learn efficient codings of input data.
+They consist of an encoder and a decoder.

+Uses: Used for tasks like data compression, noise reduction, and anomaly detection.

+    7. Hopfield Networks

+Description: A form of recurrent ANN that serves as a content-addressable memory system with binary threshold nodes.

+Uses: Used for associative memory tasks and solving optimization problems.

+Radial Basis Function Networks (RBFN)

+Description: Use radial basis functions as activation functions.

+Uses: Commonly used for function approximation, classification, and time-series prediction.